Fort Hays – Fort Larned Trail

 The first post office in what would become Rush County was opened in Economy on October 3, 1871, but would be short-lived, as it closed just a few months later, on January 18, 1872.
 In 1873, Reverend A. Hartman, a Methodist minister, held the first church services.

 By 1874, the area between Walnut City and Alexander was bustling with young settlers under the protection of the cavalry units of Fort Larned, Fort Hays, Fort Dodge, and Fort Scott.
 The county was officially organized on December 5, 1874, and named for Captain Alexander Rush of the 2nd Kansas Colored Infantry, who was killed at Jenkins’ Ferry, Arkansas.
 Walnut City was designated as the temporary county seat, and the city’s name was changed to Rush Center.

 A conflict arose between the two towns when the county records were moved to La Crosse, and the following year, another election was held that again made Rush Center the county seat and took the records back.
 When the City of La Crosse took the matter to the District Court on fraud charges, Rush Center failed to respond, and a judgment was rendered in favor of La Crosse on default.
 In the meantime, the records were being moved by wagon back and forth between the two towns amid threats and gunfire, but thankfully, no one was killed.
-Rush Center, however, wasn’t done with the dispute and took the case to the Supreme Court, which rendered the decision once again in favor of Rush City in 1886.
+Rush Center, however, wasn’t done with the dispute and took the case to the Supreme Court, which again rendered the decision in favor of Rush City in 1886.
 This gave rise to a new county seat election.
 Under the law, a petition of two-thirds of the legal voters was necessary to secure a special election in this case.
-With the petition secured, an election was held on August 23, 1887, resulting in favor of La Crosse.
+With the petition secured, an election was held on August 23, 1887, favoring La Crosse.